RVCC-CISY225-S2019/final-project-lingyixie/README.md

 # Final Project
 Web Dev I Final Project

-### Overal
+### Description
 This project is an About Me page design.

-### Description
 This page includes a personal background information, a phote gallery, a fun fact article, a blog article and a contact form.

+The design follows CSS formatting rules.

 ### Attributions